YDD9/YDD9-YDD9.github.io/_posts/2017-11-05-Python-Multiprocessing-and-Multithreading.md

 inside the example code, there is an interesting function functools.partial.
 It is used to re-define your original function to a bew function by changing input variable of the original function. example is **[here](https://www.pydanny.com/python-partials-are-fun.html)**

+Python 3.5+ has a new lib **acyncio**, it's the new asynchrous module for python, here is comparison [article](http://masnun.rocks/2016/10/06/async-python-the-different-forms-of-concurrency/)